1st/xpython/docs/Classes.md

 Class is a user defined [data type](DataTypes.md).
 Like any other data type in xPython - class name starts from the capital letter.

 Supported multi-inheritance from multiple parent base classes.
+By default it extends very base class `Type`.

+Private, protected and public is here.
+But all are public by default and this keyword is not needed.

 ## Example